quim0/WFA-GPU/README.md

 For big alignments, setting a band (i.e. limiting the maximum and minimum diagonal of the wavefronts) with the `-B` argument can give significant speedups, at the expense of potentially loosing some accuracy in corner cases.

+## Examples

+Two examples are located into the `examples/` directory. `manual_example.c` shows how to set all the aligner parameter manually, while in `auto_example.c` there is code that gets all alignment parameters automatically.
+The files also show how to organize sequences to be able to launch multi-batch executions.

 ## Troubleshooting

 #### cudaErrorLaunchTimeout